John Dalberg-Acton, 1st Baron Acton: Death and legacy

 After his health began to fail in 1901, Acton died on 19 June 1902 at his wife's family home in the spa town of Tegernsee, Bavaria, Germany.
 He was buried in a small communal graveyard by Lake Tegernsee, a grave which today lies unmarked, having lost its headstone in the latter half of the 20th century.
 He was succeeded in the title by his son, Richard Lyon-Dalberg-Acton, 2nd Baron Acton.
 His 60,000-volume library, with books full of his own annotations, was purchased prior to his death by Andrew Carnegie in secret, in order to secure the library for Acton's use during his lifetime.
 Upon Lord Acton's death, it was presented to John Morley, who donated it to the University of Cambridge.

 According to Hugh Chisholm, author of the article in the 1911 Encyclopædia Britannica:

 Lord Acton has left too little completed original work to rank among the great historians; his very learning seems to have stood in his way; he knew too much and his literary conscience was too acute for him to write easily, and his copiousness of information overloads his literary style.
 But he was one of the most deeply learned men of his time, and he will certainly be remembered for his influence on others.

-The Acton School of Business, established in 2002 in Austin, Texas, was named in his honor.